arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

 The server Opta™ device's task runs a simple counter and resets whenever the counter reaches `2750`.
-You can use `Download PLC code` or press `F7` to begin the main code compilation and upload to Opta™.
-If the process is successful, you will have a similar result as shown in the following image.
+Use the `Download PLC code` option or press `F7` to initiate the code's compilation and uploading process to Opta™.
+A successful upload will resemble the image provided below.

 ![Arduino PLC IDE - Opta™ Slave Main Code](assets/opta_plcide_server_mainCode.svg)

-You now have set an Opta™ as Modbus TCP Slave.
-You will now set another Opta™ as a Modbus TCP Master with the following section.
+With these steps completed, you've successfully configured an Opta™ device as a Modbus TCP Slave.
+The next section will guide you through setting up another Opta™ as a Modbus TCP Master.

 #### Modbus TCP Master Opta™